 For years, the I.M.
 Pei-designed Jacob K. Javits Convention Center had become an exhibition center operator's worst nightmare.
 The ceiling leaked, lighting was horrendous and the exterior façade looked dated and tired.
 Nearly all of these issues were the result of the design being too far reaching for the time, and the 70s-era technology not capable of replicating Pei's "crystal palace" vision.

-When Epstein, along with our local design partner, FXCollaborative, was hired by the Empire State Development Corporation, our directive was to create a new Javits by fully realizing Pei's original design intent.
+Epstein and our local design partner, FXCollaborative, were hired by the Empire State Development Corporation to create a new Javits by fully realizing Pei's original design intent.